AxaFrance/react-toolkit/storybook/design-system/src/pages/get-started/how-to-contribute/markdown/content.md

 npm run storybook
 ```

-After all this, if your development affect css, you can run `npx gulp all` to regenerate css
+After all this, if your development affect css, you can run `npm run style` to regenerate css

 ## Other usefull commands